jaysylvester/citizen/README.md

 **Warning: `debug` and `development` modes are inherently insecure.
 Don't use them in a production environment.**

-If you set `"mode": "debug"` in your config file, citizen dumps the current pattern's output to the console by default.
-You can also dump it to the view by setting `debug.output` in your config file to `view`, or use the `ctzn_dump` URL parameter on a per-request basis:
+If you set `"mode": "debug"` in your config file, citizen dumps the current pattern's context and request parameters to the console.
+You can dump it to the view instead by setting `debug.output` in your config file to `view`, or use the `ctzn_dump` URL parameter on a per-request basis:

     // config file: always dumps debug output in the view {